StephenFreed/TFOD-Transfer-Learning-Project/README.md

 <br />

-#### This project was based off Nicholas Ronotte's YouTube video here:
+#### This project was based off Nicholas Ronotte's YouTube video here: <br />  (Great YouTube channel for machine learning)
 https://www.youtube.com/watch?v=yqkISICHH-U
 #### Repository here:
 https://github.com/nicknochnack/TFODCourse

 <br />

-#### I highly suggest his YouTube channel.
-I structured each notebook out so I could follow the notebooks to train and performance tune a model.
+#### I structured each notebook out so I could follow the notebooks to train and performance tune a model.
+I added comments to all important steps to fully explain what the code is doing.
+If you clone the repository, you should be able to go through the entire process with just the notebooks.
 I plan to use this repository as a base to build different implementations of object detection models.

 <br />